-In definition, an Application Performance Monitor enables organizations to monitor the performance metrics of their business critical applications, receive timely alerts in case of performance issues, and generate reports for periodic performance analysis.
+In definition, an Application Performance Monitor (APM system) enables organizations to monitor the performance metrics of their business critical applications, receive timely alerts in case of performance issues, and generate reports for periodic performance analysis.

 As per software analyst firm Gartner, an Application Performance Management (APM) suite should meet three main functional dimensions:

-Let's take a brief look at each of these APM requirements:
+Let's take a brief look at each of these APM tool requirements:

 Focuses on end user experience based on availability and performance of business applications/ services.
 Comprises of real user monitoring and synthetic transaction monitoring, typically using digital agents that interact with business applications to collect transactional information.

-The primary and inevitable part of an APM solution.
+The primary and inevitable part of an Application Performance Management system.
 Comprises of application discovery and dependency mapping, monitoring of key metrics, and in depth analysis of application transactions to pinpoint application errors.
 Most IT teams evaluate the capabilities in this segment before making a purchase decision.

-AI in APM is not a primary requirement for most organizations today.
+AI in APM solutions is not a primary requirement for most organizations today.
 However, a major part of this segment deals with Application Analytics (AA) which is important.
 It comprises of performance alerting and root cause analysis.
 Also includes tracking performance anomalies for HTTP/S transactions supported by Java and .NET application servers.

 Gartner encapsulates an Application Performance Management (APM) software with these dimensions.
 However, one must realize that digital application monitoring needs vary hugely between organizations and thus application management requirements are defined differently in different contexts.
-While some organizations make do with a combination of multiple tools for monitoring, alerting and reporting, an ideal APM solution presents a unified console for all monitoring requirements.
+While some organizations make do with a combination of multiple tools for monitoring, alerting and reporting, an ideal application performance management system presents a unified console for all monitoring requirements.
 Before making a choice of Application Performance Management solutions, IT and DevOps professionals in the APM sphere should thoroughly analyse the specific capabilities given below for the right application performance results.